-Agrologists Manitoba’s mandate under “The Agrologists Act” is to protect the public’s interest by governing the professional conduct of its members, overseeing the admission and registration of Agrologists, and taking action regarding unauthorized practice.
+Agrologists Manitoba’s mandate under “The Agrologists Act” is to protect the public’s interest via the Objectives below.
 Similar legislation is in effect in all other Canadian provinces.

-It is also Agrologists Manitoba‘s responsibility to protect the public interest by setting standards of education and other competencies.
-By doing this the public can identify fully qualified, registered Agrologists, as those who are competent to provide knowledge and advice in agrology.
+By setting standards for education and other competencies, the public can identify fully qualified, registered Agrologists, as those who are competent to provide knowledge and advice in agrology.

-- Sets requirements and standards for registration of and practice by members;
+- Sets requirements and standards for registration of and practice by registrants;

-- Establish and maintain standards of ethics with which all members must comply;
+- Establishes and maintain standards of ethics with which all registrants must comply;

-- Hold members accountable to the public and to the profession through a transparent process of review, complaints investigation and discipline; and
+- Holds registrants accountable to the public and to the profession through a transparent process of review, complaints investigation and discipline; and

-- Provide continuing education about the practice of agrology to the public, employers, clients and members.
+- Provides information about the practice of agrology to the public, employers, clients and registrants.